stryker-mutator/stryker-net/docs/technical-reference/Mutation Orchestration Design.md

 We will describe the base class here, all orchestrators will be described at the end of this document as an attempt to keep it readable.

 ### NodeSpecificOrchestrator<T, TU>
 This is the base class used by all other orchestrators.
-It inherits from `NoOrchestratorBase` which deals with Stryker comments and is not described in this document for brevity.
+It inherits from `NodeOrchestratorBase` which deals with Stryker comments and is not described in this document for brevity.
 It implements a standardized node mutation workflow.
 This workflow’s steps are implemented via virtual methods so that specific orchestrators can provide the adequate implementation

 - `Mutate(...)`: this is the main method; it specifies the steps order: